 - The HoD welcomes newsworthy items and encourages their submission (submit to firstname.lastname@example.org).

 - Current news and events will be posted with images on the home page.

 - The HoD has ultimate responsibility for ensuring the posted news and events appropriately reflect the departmental image.

 - The following elements should be considered in determining whether an item is news (these are guidelines only and discretion may be used in reaching a decision):

-- Newsworthy items should be reported to the Communications and Web Team, who will post items that meet the above criteria, or consider alternative positions for such items, in consultation with the HoD (or a deputy) or the Website Working Group.
+- The IT department or a news editor will post news items, or consider alternative positions for such items, in consultation with the HoD (or a deputy) or PDC.

-- Any member of the Department can inform the Communications and Web Team of relevant news and events.
+- Any member of the Department can inform the HOD or PDC of relevant news and events.

-- The RIG chairs are ultimately responsible for ensuring that the Communications and Web Team is notified of relevant news emanating from their RIGs.
+- The RIG chairs are ultimately responsible for ensuring that the HOD or PDC is notified of relevant news emanating from their RIGs.
 This will be an agenda item at RIG meetings.

-- Audio or video links to films, seminars, talks or other items related to the department may be submitted to the Communications and Web Team for placement on the “Videos and Media Links” pages.
-Where a question arises about the suitability of the link, the Team has the final discretion.
+- Audio or video links to films, seminars, talks or other items related to the Chemistry Department may be submitted to IT for placement on the “Videos and Media Links” pages.
+Where a question arises about the suitability of the link, the PDC has final discretion.